- Following a death, white banners, flags, and other decorations are put up according to the status of the deceased.

 - (Of a ship) be registered in a particular country and sail under its flag.More example sentences

-- (also show or carry or wave the flag) represent or demonstrate support for one’s country, political party, or organization, especially when one is abroad: he will be flying the flag for British fashion on the Paris catwalksMore example sentences
+- (also show or carry or wave the flag) Represent or demonstrate support for one’s country, political party, or organization, especially when one is abroad: he will be flying the flag for British fashion on the Paris catwalksMore example sentences

 put the flags (or flag) out

-celebrate: temperatures are increasing again—that’s why we’re putting out the flagsMore example sentences
+- Celebrate: temperatures are increasing again—that’s why we’re putting out the flagsMore example sentences

 show the flag